 19.Where is the path where light resides?
 And the darkness, where is its place,

-20.so that you may take us to its border and that you may descry the paths to its house?
+20.so that you may lead it to its border and that you may descry the paths to its house?

 21.You must know because you were born then, and the number of your days is great.

-22.Have you entered into the storehouses of snow, and have you seen the storehouses of hail,
+22.Have you entered into the storehouses of snow, or have you seen the storehouses of hail

 23.which I have reserved for a time of trouble, for the day of battle and war?

-24.By what way is lighting distributed and the east wind spreads over the earth?
+24.By what path is lightning distributed and the east wind spread over the earth?

-25.Who clove a channel for the rain and a path for bolts of thunder,
+25.Who clove a channel for the rain and a path for the thunder-bolts,

-26.that it might run on land where no man is, on a wilderness with no man it,
+26.that it might rain on land where no man is, in a wilderness with no man in it,

-27.to satisfy a waste and desolate place and to make grass sprout up and grow?
+27.to satisfy a waste and desolate place and to make sprigs of grass sprout up?

-29.Who brought forth the ice from the womb?
+29.From whose womb did the ice come?
 And the frost of heaven, who gave it birth?

-30.Waters become hard like a stone, and the face of the deep is frozen.
+30.Waters become hard like a stone, and the surface of the deep is frozen.

-31.Will you bind Pleiades in fetters or loosen the cords of Orion?
+31.Can you fasten the bonds of Pleiades or loosen the cords of Orion?

-32.Will you bring Mazzaroth[15] forth in its time, and guide Ursa Major with her sons?
+32.Can you bring Mazzaroth out in its time, and guide Ursa Major with her sons?

-33.Do you know the statutes of heaven, or can you establish its dominion in the earth?
+33.Do you know the statutes of heaven, or can you establish its dominion over the earth?

-34.Can you lift up your voice to the clouds, that you might overwhelm yourself with an abundance of water?
+34.Can you lift up your voice to the clouds, so that an abundance of water might cover you?

 35.Can you send forth flashes of lightning, so that they go and say to you, ‘Behold, we are here!’